rizkyian78/bnc-test/README.md

 #### Worker Mailer

-Simulator follows the standard way of running `go` applications, which is to first initialized the config file, by doing:
+Worker mailer follows the standard way of running `go` applications, which is to first initialized the config file, by doing:

 ```